usamatahir579-cyber/-csv-data-cleaner/README.md

 # 🧹 CSV Data Cleaner

-A Python-based tool that cleans messy CSV files by removing empty values, duplicates, and formatting inconsistencies, and then saves a cleaned version of the dataset.
-No manual work, No Excel formulas, Just run the script and get a clean file.
+A Python-based tool that cleans messy CSV files by removing empty values, duplicates, and formatting inconsistencies, and then saves a cleaned version of the dataset, No manual work, No Excel formulas, Just run the script and get a clean file.

 ---